Mentalization-Based Treatment for Children:

 For individuals in the U.S. & U.S. territories

-This book is the first comprehensive clinical introduction to using this approach with children, 5–12 years old, who experience emotional and behavioral problems including anxiety, depression, and relational difficulties.
+This is the first comprehensive clinical introduction to using a time-limited mentalizing approach for working with children, ages 5 to 12, who experience emotional and behavioral problems, including anxiety, depression, and relational difficulties.

-Written by an international team of clinician-researchers who are pioneering the MBT model with children, the authors begin by exploring the significance of mentalization and then devote the core chapters to the process of conducting short-term (9–12 sessions) MBT for children, including problem assessment and case formulation in terms of mentalizing techniques, the therapist's stance, and treatment termination.
+The authors, an international team of clinician–researchers who are pioneering the MBT model with children, explore the significance of mentalization and describe in detail the process of conducting short-term (9–12 sessions) MBT for children, including problem assessment and case formulation in terms of mentalizing techniques, the therapist's stance, and treatment termination.

 This book includes a chapter-length case illustration and an appendix that lists measures of reflective functioning in children and their parents as well as validation articles.

 - When the Capacity for Mentalizing Is Underdeveloped or Breaks Down

 II.
 Description of the Therapeutic Approach